Sail to Boldt Castle in New York's 1000 Islands region, and you'll hear a tragic story of lost love.

 Just as Boldt Castle was nearing completion, on January 12, 1904 its workmen were notified by telegram to "stop all construction" immediately: Louise Boldt had died suddenly.

 No longer could this edifice be a tribute to a living love; it was now a shrine to a deceased one.
 Not another tapestry was hung nor another nail hammered.
 The heartbroken Boldt never returned to the island.
-His romantic castle built for love and the surrounding structures were abandoned and vandalized in subsequent years.
+His romantic castle built for love and the surrounding structures were abandoned.
+In the years that followed, vandals added to its downfall.

 In 1977, the Thousand Islands Bridge Authority took over responsibility for Boldt Castle and began to fund its restoration, reimagining it as a unique tourism attraction to enhance the area.